syncfusion-content/windowsforms-docs/WindowsForms/Menus/Detachable-ControlBar.md

 ## Client controls of control bar

-A control bar is capabel of hosting two controls.
+A control bar is capable of hosting two controls.

 * Caption region
 * Client region